 The Moor’s Account: Laila Lalami

-Published by Random House, Pantheon and Periscope History is written by the victors, as the saying goes.
+Published by Random House / Pantheon / Periscope / Bloomsbury Publishing, 2014, 336 pages.
+History is written by the victors, as the saying goes.
 What we know of the conquest—or the invasion—of the Americas tends to come from those who conquered the land.
-This book gives another perspective—the narrator, Mustafa ibn Muhammad ibn Abdussalam al-Zamori, is among the Spanish conquistadores, but not …
+This book gives another perspective—the narrator, Mustafa ibn Muhammad ibn Abdussalam al-Zamori, …

 Tombland: C.J.
 Sansom